 Sec.
 4. Commissioners, their qualifications.

-The mayor and each member of the commission shall be a resident citizen of the City of Slaton and a property taxpayer therein and shall have the qualifications of an elector therein and shall have been such resident citizen of the City of Slaton for a period of not less than two (2) years immediately preceding his election and shall not be indebted to the City of Slaton; provided, however that any qualified elector, who shall have been a resident for a period of not less than two (2) years immediately preceding his election of any of the territory not formerly in the incorporated limits of said city, but which is annexed under the provisions of this charter, shall be eligible to said office.
+The mayor and each member of the commission shall be a resident citizen of the City of Slaton, and shall be a qualified voter of Texas, shall not hold another public office, and shall have been such a resident citizen of the City of Slaton for a period of not less than twelve (12) months immediately preceding such election; ; provided, however that any person with the above qualifications, except as to residence, who shall have been a resident for a period of not less than twelve (12) months immediately preceding his election of any of the territory not formerly in the incorporated limits of said city, but which is annexed under the provisions of this charter, may be elected to said office.
 Any commissioner who, during his continuance in office, establishes his domicile outside of the limits of the City of Slaton from which he was elected, shall thereupon ipso facto forfeit his office and the vacancy shall be filled as provided in section 7 hereof.

 If Proposition 10 is approved by the voters on November 8, 2022, Section 4 of Article VI of the Slaton City Charter shall thereafter read as follows: